 Write down your goal in your own words and set a term for attaining it–no longer than three months.
-Every morning as soon as you wake up, and every evening just before going to sleep, state your goal as an accomplished fact, e.g., “I am awakened” or “I have attained oneness.”
-Say it with the utmost confidence, because the truth is that you are awakened; you never really left home.
+Every morning as soon as you wake up, and every evening just before going to sleep, state your goal as an accomplished fact, e.g., “I am awakened” or “I have attained Self-realization.”
+Say it with the utmost confidence, because the truth is that what you are seeking is what you are right now.

 Here is an example of a monk who vowed to attain enlightenment quickly: